k8af/fvtt-buster-Dockerfile/README.md

 ### Container Setup

+#### Download Dockerfile
+* Change to your project directory and download or clone from github [repository files](https://github.com/k8af/fvtt-buster-Dockerfile).
+* Change some system config details in your *Dockerfile* (Host port i.e.)
+* Docker container is listening on port 12345  (use any other Port here)
+* with shared data volume directory inside the container "/srv/foundry/xfer"

 #### Dockerfile for Installation
 Every Container installation starts with a setup.
-You can start with commands on your terminal or create a Dockerfile for it.
-I choose the comfortable way to create a Dockerfile, putting all stuff in it and fire it up to run the deployment automatically.
+You can start with commands on your terminal or like me I've created a Dockerfile for it, putting all stuff in it and fire it up to run the deployment automatically.

+#### Monitoring Docker Container Status
+After you run the container you can have a look at the stats with the following command:
+> docker container stats
+>

+#### Now let's create the docker image
+Create your image within the directory where the Dockerfile exists and send any docker output to default output and pipe it to file "build.log"
+It tooks several minutes to download all parts from internet.
+> #docker build -t fvtt-deb10-slim .
+1>> build.log
+>

+#### Run the first container
+If all is fine now, run an interactive container in detach mode, with hostname "fvtt" from the image we've created above
+> #docker run -it -d -h fvtt --volume=/opt/fvtt/xfer:/srv/foundry/xfer --publish 12345:30000/tcp --name foundryvtt-server fvtt-deb10-slim /bin/bash -l
+>

+#### Start container
+> #docker container start foundryvtt-server
+>

+#### Connect with container as terminal session in a bash shell
+> #docker exec -it fvtt-slim /bin/bash
+>

+### Login your container

+Change to User foundry
+> #su - foundry
+>

+Change to home of user foundry
+> #cd /srv/foundry
+>

+Foundry VTT Server is listening on Port 30000 (default), my container will redirect it to port 12345.
+Anyways
+> #node /srv/foundry/fvtt/resources/app/main.js --dataPath=/srv/foundry/data 1>access.log 2>error.lo &

 #### Linux Debian 10 (buster)
 First of all ask yourself if you have enough linux practice experience to create Docker Container deployment for linux debian 10 (buster)